 When is the best time to visit Peru?

-The best time to visit Peru is during the dry season, between May and October, which sees sunny days, bright blue skies in the Andes, and chilly nights.
-It is a wonderful time to be in Peru, especially if you plan to go on a trek, but being the peak season, early booking is crucial.
+The best time to visit Peru is during the dry season between May and October, especially if you plan to go on a trek.
+It is a wonderful time, with sunny days and bright blue skies, but early booking is crucial because it’s the peak season.

 Visitors will notice more rain between November and April, with the wettest months being January and February.
 Travel at this time does offer the advantage of fewer visitors, greener scenery, and some lower rates for flights and hotels.

-The Amazon also experiences more rain between November and March, but this should not deter you from visiting – the flora and fauna will still be abundant and there are always breaks in showers.
+The climate in Peru does vary slightly from region to region.
+It’s cooler in the coastal areas, where temperatures range from 68°F-80°F, and Machu Picchu, which has a year-round average of 66°F-68°F. The Amazon experiences warmer weather (84°F to 91°F) and sees more rain between November and March.
+This should not deter you from visiting – the flora and fauna will still be abundant and there are always breaks in showers.

 Lizzie, Latin America and Polar Specialist